TGOlson/nba-graph/design/graph.md

   - name
   - url

-PlayerTeams (links a player with a team -- these will be nodes, not edges)
+PlayerSeasons (links a player with a team -- these will be nodes, not edges)
   - playerID
   - teamID